Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Frankenchickens are chickens who have been selectively bred by the meat industry to grow unnaturally large and abnormally fast to produce as much meat as possible in the least time.
 Besides monstrous growth, the results are immense animal suffering and often visibly diseased chicken meat.

-Despite pledging to stop sourcing Frankenchickens by 2024, Whole Foods seems more committed to selling meat from birds bred to suffer than to fulfilling their pledge.
-Demand that Whole Foods keep their promise and publish a plan for banning Frankenchickens from their supply chain.
+Despite pledging to stop sourcing Frankenchickens by 2024, some companies—including Whole Foods, Chipotle, Caesars Entertainment, Burgerville, Panera, Subway, and Starbucks—seem more committed to selling meat from birds bred to suffer than to fulfilling their pledges.
+Demand that companies publish plans for banning Frankenchickens from their supply chains.

 Take Action